15-342. Discretionary powers

 14. Include in the curricula it prescribes for high schools in the school district career and technical education, vocational education and technology education programs and career and technical, vocational and technology program improvement services for the high schools, subject to approval by the state board of education.
 The governing board may contract for the provision of career and technical, vocational and technology education as provided in section 15-789.

-16. Dedicate school property within an incorporated city or town to such city or town or within a county to that county for use as a public right-of-way if both of the following apply:
+16. Dedicate school property within an incorporated city or town to that city or town or within a county to that county for use as a public right-of-way if both of the following apply:

 (b) The dedication will not affect the normal operation of any school within the district.